-A student may request a free copy of his/her transcript by submitting a "Transcript Request Form" which is available on our website (www.cbc.edu).
-To navigate on our webpage to retrieve the form: click on Quick Links in upper right hand corner, Request a Transcript, Transcript Request pdf.
+A student may request a free copy of his/her transcript by submitting a "Transcript Request Form" which is available on the institutions website.
+To access the forms on our webpage: click on Quick Links, Request a Transcript, Transcript Request pdf.